-See also the "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management" in the Form 8-K for discussions of the Company's risk management policies and procedures for its securities businesses.
+See also "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management" in the Form 8-K for discussions of the Company's risk management policies and procedures for its securities businesses.

-The Company had approximately \$5.0 billion and \$3.4 billion of letters of credit outstanding at May 31, 1997 and at fiscal year end 1996 to satisfy various collateral requirements.
+The Company had approximately \$4.1 billion and \$3.4 billion of letters of credit outstanding at August 31, 1997 and at fiscal year end 1996 to satisfy various collateral requirements.